 Activity note: Primarily a travel day.
 Return to San Antonio via Interstate 10, with occasional rest stops along the way.

-Breakfast: Enjoy a hot breakfast at your hotel.
+Breakfast: A hot breakfast at your hotel is included.

 Morning: Bid a fond farewell to the sprawling Big Bend region as you head out by bus.
 Stop in a scenic Hill Country town along the way.